Duxford Aerodrome: Filming and other civilian uses

 In 1968 Duxford was used as one of the locations for the shooting of the film Battle of Britain.
 On 21 June and 22 June, one of the original World War I hangars was blown up in stages for the filming (without the concurrence of the Ministry of Defence) and the airfield was spectacularly filmed from the air in a realistic bombing sequence.
 Ironically this was the nearest Duxford came to being destroyed as no significant wartime German raids were carried out on the aerodrome.
 The French château, seen at the beginning of the film, was constructed on the south-west corner of the airfield.

 Around 1968 the Cambridge University Gliding Club moved some of its flying to Duxford.
 Subsequently, all club flying was moved to the site.
+The IWM and Cambridge University Gliding Club coexisted on the site for many years, but in 1991 increasing restrictions led the club to move to Gransden Lodge.

 In 1969 The Ministry of Defence declared its intention to dispose of Duxford.
 Plans were even made for a sports centre or a prison but were never finalised.

 In 1976 Sir Douglas Bader spoke before a public inquiry against proposals to build the M11 motorway across the eastern boundary.

 Duxford was used as one of the locations for filming in 1989 for the Hollywood movie Memphis Belle, with flying sequences flown from the airfield site.

-Formula One teams used Duxford to conduct straight-line speed tests with an aim to develop aerodynamics.
-During a test in 2012, Marussia F1 driver María de Villota crashed heavily into the lift gate of the team transporter, and sustained serious injuries to her right eye and brain.
-De Villota would later succumb to her injuries in 2013.